 When to Contact a Medical Professional

 Call your health care provider right away if you feel extreme pressure in a bruised part of your body, especially if the area is large or very painful.
-This may be due to a condition known as compartment syndrome.
-Increased pressure on the soft tissues and structures beneath the skin can decrease the supply of blood and oxygen to the tissues.
-This can be life-threatening and you should receive emergency care.
+This may be due to compartment syndrome, and can be life-threatening.
+You should receive emergency care.

 Also call your provider if: